 April 12, 1974 -- In Game Three, in a penalty-filled contest, Don Saleski snapped a 31-game goal-less slump 2:51 into the first period and Bobby Clarke's PPG five minutes into the game gave the Flyers an early 2-0 lead en route to a 4-1 win in the Omni.
 Midway in the second period, with the score 2-1, Curt Bennett of Atlanta jumped Clarke from behind and was ejected.
 Bill Flett, as third man in, was also tossed.
 Eventually, the fracas led to a bench-clearing brawl that spilled over into the Flyers' bench.
 Jack Stewart of Atlanta was one player on the bench and waiting for him on the ice was Dave Schultz who then popped him.
 Earlier, Schultz pummeled Butch Deadmarsh who suffered a bloodied nose.
 Ref Dave Newell then ejected Schultz.
 Sixteen seconds later, Rick MacLeish's controversial goal that appeared to never enter the net led goalie Dan Bouchard into a frenzy.
 Bouchard charged ref Newell, swung his stick at linesman Neil Armstrong and was given a 10-minute misconduct in action that delayed the game for 12 minutes; Deadmarsh was given a minor for leaving the penalty box.
 There were 144 PIMs issued including 90 in the major brawl which suspended play for 25 minutes.
 The brawl --

 April 14, 1974 -- In Game Four of their PO series, the Flyers swept Atlanta 4-3 in OT as Dave Schultz's 8-foot shot beat Phil Myre.
 The Flames led 3-0 until Schultz thrashed Bryan Hextall, Jr. in a fight 16 seconds after Atlanta made it 3-0.
 The clash represented a major alteration in momentum as Andre Dupont made it 3-1 thirteen second after the fight and 0:29 after Atlanta made it 3-0.
 In the third period, Gary Dornhoefer and Tom Bladon scored.
-Bobby Clarke had three assists including a terrific feed on Schultz's GWG.
+Bobby Clarke had three assists including a sweet play leading to Schultz's GWG.
 Hextall had a chance to win the game on his own breakaway in the final two minutes of regulation but Bernie Parent erased the chances.
-The night prior to the game, Flyers' head coach Fred Shero was apparently mugged near the team hotel and a police report listed a victim as unidentified.
-A dazed and battered Shero awoke late the next morning in his hotel room, was eventually sent home to Philadelphia, and was replaced on the bench by assistant Mike Nykoluk.
-Shero said "I don't remember going out (Saturday night) but I woke up Sunday morning and was shocked.
-All I remember is hearing the word 'animal.'"
+The night prior to the game, Flyers' head coach Fred Shero was apparently mugged near the team hotel by two unidentified individuals.
+A dazed and battered Shero awoke late the next morning in his hotel room and was flown back to Philadelphia while assistant Mike Nykoluk coached the squad.
+Shero said "I really don't know what happened.
+I don't remember going out (Saturday night) but I woke up Sunday morning and was shocked."

-November 15, 1974 -- The Flyers rallied from a 2-0 hole to finish tied 2-2 at Atlanta.
-Rick MacLeish and Orest Kindrachuk scored for the Flyers.
+November 15, 1974 -- Rick MacLeish and Orest Kindrachuk scored and rallied the Flyers to a 2-2 tie at Atlanta.
 Bernie Parent made 32 saves for the Flyers.
 Phil Myre had 39 saves for the Flames.
 There were only four minor penalties called.
 Philly outshot the Flames 20-18 in the middle period and 41-34 in the game.

 November 24, 1974 -- Bryan Hextall, Jr. scored the lone third period goal in Atlanta's 4-3 win in the Spectrum.
 Tom Lysiak (1-2-3) led Atlanta's offensive production and tied the game 3-3 with 28 seconds left in the second period.
 The Flyers outshot the Flames 32-27.
 Bernie Parent and Phil Myre were the goalies.